TileDB-Inc/TileDB-Cloud-Py/README.md

   * All tests with verbosity: `pytest -vs`
   * Tests with `taskgraphs` in their names: `pytest -vsk taskgraphs`
 * Credentials:
-  * These tests run on TileDB Cloud using your current environment variable `TILEDB_REST_TOKEN`
+  * These tests run on TileDB Cloud using your current environment variable `TILEDB_REST_TOKEN` -- you will need a valid API token for the tests to pass
   * For continuous integration, the token is configured for the `unittest` user and all tests should pass
-  * For interactive use, if your `TILEDB_REST_TOKEN` points to your own account, most tests will pass, except for those that explicit check against contents of the `unittest` account
+  * For interactive use, if your `TILEDB_REST_TOKEN` points to your own account, most tests will run, except for those that explicit check against contents of the `unittest` account which are skipped